Using Obsidian for PKM

 Laptop Web Browser Extension

-Obsidian Web Chrome Extension
+Obsidian Web Clipper

 This is an extension for Chrome (or Brave) web browser that allows me to "clip" the contents of a website and send it directly into Obsidian, without having to switch windows.
 The Local REST API plugin above is necessary to be installed in order to use this.